inisoye/halver/README.md

 ## Environment Variables

-All environment variables needed to run this project have been listed in .env.example files
+All environment variables needed to run this project have been listed in `.env.example` files.

 ## Run Locally